ximon18/terraform-digitalocean-docker-registry/README.md

 *Tip:* Make your life easier by using a [`terraform.tfvars`](https://learn.hashicorp.com/terraform/getting-started/variables#assigning-variables) file.

+*Tip:* The demo Terraform template outputs some handy SSH commands you can use to connect to the registry Droplet via SSH to diagnose problems and administer the VM/registry as needed.

 After deployment (and DNS propagation delay) you can:

 Note: _remember to replace \<placeholders\> with real values!_<br/>